Wilfongjt/vue-starter/README.md

 # vue-starter
 A starter app for vue application.
+Includes:
+* Home component
+* About component
+* Application State